RMMichael/interop/README.md

 will need to repeat steps 1 and 2 to take effect.

 ##### Development Client Environment
-This setup mounts the interop folder from the host asynchronously to allow for any modifications made to files from and IDE on the host to be saved in the docker container immediately.
+This setup mounts the interop folder from directly from the host to allow for any modifications made to files from and IDE on the host to be saved in the docker container immediately.

 1. Build container from docker image repo, this only needs to be done once.